Laurence-Anne

 Laurence-Anne Charest Gagné is a Canadian pop singer from Quebec, whose debut album Première apparition was a longlisted nominee for the 2019 Polaris Music Prize.

 Originally from Saint-Pascal in the Kamouraska RCM of Quebec, Gagné was a finalist in the 2017 edition of the Francouvertes music competition.
 Première apparition was released independently in February 2019; and Laurence-Anne supported the album with a summer tour of Quebec.
 In addition to her Polaris nomination, she received a SOCAN Songwriting Prize nomination in 2020 for the song "Instant zéro".

 She subsequently signed to Bonsound, which released her follow-up EP Accident in August 2020.

+In addition to her solo career, she also performs as a member of the dance-punk band La Sécurité.